Sabrinas Organizing

 Fresh St. John’s Wort springs

-Flameless candle tall 4-5 inches wide and 12-16 inch tall
+Flameless candle tall, 4-5 inches wide, and 12-16 inches tall

 Tools needed:

-Glue gun and glue stick
+Glue gun (Affiliate Link) and glue stick (Affiliate Link)

 Scissors for cutting the herbs